netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

 #### Mapping a host name to an IP address

-When you want your application to use the host name `coffee` that will redirect to virtual IP address hosted in Citrix ADC MPX or VPX, you can create the following.
+When you want your application to use the host name `coffee` that will redirect to the virtual IP address hosted in Citrix ADC MPX or VPX, you can create the following.

 ```yml
 ---